Why You Should Be Using 2 Step Verification

 2 step verification is the topic of the third installment of Google’s #NoHacked campaign.
-Like previous installments, the post highlights a basic security measure users can take advantage of.
+Like previous installments, the post highlights a necessary security measure users can take advantage of.

 Why Use 2 Step Verification?

-Google’s main reason for wanting users to support two step authentication (2FA) is that the state of online security is always changing.
-Hackers and phishers are getting more and more “creative” when trying to steal your information, and the old security methods just won’t suffice any longer.
-Strong passwords and security questions simply aren’t the ultimate security solutions they used to be.
+Google’s main reason for wanting users to support two-step authentication (2FA) is that the state of online security is always changing.
+Hackers and phishers are getting more and more “creative” when trying to steal your information, and the old security methods won’t suffice any longer.
+Strong passwords and security questions aren’t the ultimate security solutions they used to be.

 What to Do If Two Factor Authentication is Not Offered

-Two factor authentication has been around for a while, but it’s still one of the most effective additional layers of protection you can get.
-In fact, all of Google’s accounts have a 2FA functionality that can be used via your phone, a hardware token, or the Google Authenticator app.
-So if you were fretting about not having two factor authentication options, you’re covered.
+Two-factor authentication has been around for a while, but it’s still one of the most useful additional layers of protection you can get.
+All of Google’s accounts have a 2FA functionality that can be used via your phone, a hardware token, or the Google Authenticator app.
+So if you were fretting about not having two-factor authentication options, you’re covered.

-Google’s solution—have those platforms use Google’s open source code to build their own two factor authentication software.
-At first this seems like a convenient solution to get companies to use another of Google’s products to solve a common problem.
-However, Google is doing everyone a favor by offering such a basic security method that these companies should already have implemented.
+Google’s solution—have those platforms use Google’s open source code to build their two-factor authentication software.
+At first, this seems like a convenient solution to get companies to use another of Google’s products to solve a common problem.
+However, Google is doing everyone a favor by offering such a primary security method that these companies should already have implemented.

 So if you’re looking to disable 2 step verification Gmail, Apple, Yahoo!, or any other service, think about what you’re about to do.
-2 step authentication may not be perfect, but it’s better than simply relying on your password to protect your account.
-While it does not solve all the problems of today’s hacker-filled world, we believe that two factor authentication is moving us in the right direction toward total online protection.
+2 step authentication may not be perfect, but it’s better than only relying on your password to protect your account.
+While it does not solve all the problems of today’s hacker-filled world, we believe that two-factor authentication is moving us in the right direction toward total online protection.